NickElseySpelloC/AmberPowerController/README.md

 macOS: 'brew install uvicorn'
 Windows: ``pip install uv`

-The shell script used to run the PowerController (*PowerController.sh*) is uses the *uv sync* command to ensure that all the prerequitie Python packages are installed in the virtual environment.
+The shell script used to run the app (*launch.sh*) is uses the *uv sync* command to ensure that all the prerequitie Python packages are installed in the virtual environment.

 ## Running on Mac
 If you're running the Python script on macOS, you need to allow the calling application (Terminal, Visual Studio) to access devices on the local network: *System Settings > Privacy and Security > Local Network*

 # Configuration File
-The script uses the *PowerControllerConfig.yaml* YAML file for configuration.
-An example of included with the project (*PowerControllerConfig.yaml.example*).
+The script uses the *config.yaml* YAML file for configuration.
+An example of included with the project (*config.yaml.example*).
 Copy this to *PowerControllerConfig.yaml* before running the app for the first time.
 Here's an example config file:

     DeviceType:
         Type: PoolPump